 General Information

 Teaching at Partner Universities Participation in Conferences or Congresses In the case of a multi-author abstract — if it is accepted and presented at the conference — all co-authoring staff members are eligible to attend the conference and may receive a grant.
-The application must be submitted at least 2 months before the start of the mobility, as the administrative procedures take a considerable amount of time.
-All documents must be signed by all parties before departure!
-If this is not done, the application will be rejected and the applicant will not be able to participate in the mobility.
-Please make sure to check exactly which documents are required; these are detailed below in the “Application Process” section.
-Scanned copies of the application materials are sufficient to send to us, except for the grant agreement, which must be submitted in its original form, in two copies.
-We recommend that you keep the original copies of all the documents listed below, as you may be asked to provide them later.
+The application must be submitted at least 1 month before the start of the mobility, and preferably 2 months in advance.
+Applications submitted with a deadline shorter than 1 month will be automatically rejected.
+The administrative procedures require considerable time, and all documents must be signed by all parties before departure.
+If this is not completed, the applicant will not be able to travel.
+Please make sure to carefully check which documents are required; these are detailed below in the section “Application Process.”
+Application materials may be sent to us in scanned form, with the exception of the Grant Agreement, which must be submitted in two original copies.
+We recommend that you keep the original version of all the documents listed below, as they may be requested from you at a later stage.
 The scholarship amount awarded under this application depends on the duration and type of the scholarship period, as well as the host country (see details below).
 The funding provided may not fully cover the actual expenses incurred.
 Within the scholarship programme, the support is paid in Hungarian Forints (HUF).
 It is important that the student’s bank account is able to receive payments in HUF.
 If the provided account cannot accept HUF currency, the transfer of funds will not be possible.
 Our primary communication channel: pannonia@semmelweis.hu

 What activities are eligible for support for staff members?